-Get the gears clicking - XState + Vue
+Get the gears clicking - XState & Vue

-Fortunately, the XState ecosystem provides an immediate solution to this challenge.
-The library offers strong visualization tools for the implemented machines, that allow a rapid comprehension of even the most complex system logic.
-Here is how to set them up in Vue.
+Fortunately, the XState ecosystem offers an immediate solution to this challenge.
+The library provides robust visualization tools for implemented machines, enabling rapid comprehension of even the most complex system logic.

 pnpm install -D @xstate/inspect